ExoSpaceLabs/CCSDSPack/README.md

 ## Install
 1) Source  - use the cmake and make commands to compile the whole project and install it.
-2) Package - Install using prebuilt .deb package from [release link to be implemented]().
+2) Package - Install using prebuilt .deb package from [Releases](https://github.com/ExoSpaceLabs/CCSDSPack/releases).
 Further info on [Packages](docs/PACKAGES.md).
-3) Docker  - Docker image available github hosted container repo [link to repo usage readme]() to be built using actions.
+3) Docker  - Docker image available from github hosted repo [Container](https://github.com/ExoSpaceLabs/CCSDSPack/pkgs/container/ccsdspack), also see [docker](#docker) section.

 ### Source
 CMake flags: